jdelic/saltshaker/README.md

             - file: apache2-ports-config
 ```

-## PowerDNS Recursor

-This Salt config sets up a PowerDNS recursor on every node that serves as an
-interface to the Consul DNS API.
-It's usually only available to local clients
-on `127.0.0.1:53` and `169.254.1.1:53` from where it forwards to Consul on
-`169.254.1.1:8600`.
-However, sometimes it's useful to expose the DNS API to
-other services, for example on a Docker bridge or for other OCI containers.

 ### Accumulators

 The PowerDNS configuration uses two accumulators to allow the adding of IPs
 that PowerDNS Recursor listens on and allow CIDR ranges that can query the
 recursing DNS server on those IPs:

 * `powerdns-recursor-additional-listen-ips` and
 * `powerdns-recursor-additional-cidrs`

 As above, the `filename` attribute for each `file.accumulated` state that uses
 one such accumulator *must* be set to `/etc/powerdns/recursor.conf` and it must
 have a `require_in` directive tying it to the `pdns-recursor-config` state.